-The Panel will allow entities to purchase up to five per cent of their total expenditure per financial year on in scope labour hire services from service providers not on the Panel.
+The Flexibility Framework provides entities with a minimum allowance of \$50,000, or up to five per cent of their total expenditure per financial year, whichever is greater, to purchase in scope labour hire services from service providers not on the Panel.
+An additional five per cent allowance is available for entities to engage First Nations businesses.

-The objective of the allowance is to provide entities with additional flexibility to meet their specific business needs, and to provide opportunities for new market entrants, and other small and medium enterprises to provide services to the government without being on the Panel.
+The objective of these allowances is to provide entities with additional flexibility to meet their specific business needs, and to provide opportunities for new market entrants, specialist, niche businesses, and other small and medium enterprises (SMEs) to provide services to the Government without being on the Panel.
+The allowances also allow for entities to undertake procurements that support the Commonwealth Indigenous Procurement Policy by engaging First Nations Service Providers that may not be on the panel, helping to build capability and increase participation of First Nation businesses in Australian Government procurement.